upenn-embedded/final-project-s25-niblets/README.md

 *Formulate key hardware requirements here.
 Think deeply on the design: What must your device do?
 How will you measure this during validation testing?
 Create 4 to 8 critical system requirements.*

+**LCD Display Functionality**
+- The LCD must accurately render graphics and display the current state of the iPod, including menus, playback status, and user interactions.
+Validation: Verify display clarity, responsiveness, and update rate during different operations.

+**Microphone Recording Capability**
+- The microphone must capture audio input with sufficient clarity and store it in a digital format when enabled.
+Validation: Record test samples and analyze audio quality, noise levels, and latency.

+**SD Card Storage & Read/Write Operations**
+The SD card module must support reading and writing data efficiently, ensuring reliable storage of music, recorded audio, and system logs.
+Validation: Conduct read/write speed tests, check file integrity, and test compatibility with different SD card sizes.

+**Speaker Audio Output**
+The speaker must play sound accurately and at a sufficient volume without distortion when provided with an audio signal.
+Validation: Measure frequency response, output power, and signal clarity under different playback conditions.

+**Microcontroller (MCU) Interfacing**
+The microcontrollers must communicate seamlessly with each other and with peripherals such as the LCD, microphone, SD card, and speaker.
+Validation: Perform communication protocol tests (e.g., I2C, SPI, UART ), measure data transfer latency, and ensure stability under various loads.

 *These must be testable!
 See the Final Project Manual Appendix for details.
 Refer to the table below; replace these examples with your own.*

 **6.1 Definitions, Abbreviations**